The Knight Writer: How Amazon’s The Rings of Power Got The Rings of Power Completely Wrong

 Suffice to say, Tolkien’s versions of events are far more intricate and thought out compared to the haphazard writing of The Rings of Power.
 For in TROP, we see Sauron manipulating Celebrimbor’s mind with illusions and tricking the smith into using his “blood” in the forging of the Rings of Power.
 That Sauron doesn’t attack Eregion himself, but that he “tricks” the non-canonical Adar and his orcs to attack so that, one can assume, Sauron can claim Feanor’s hammer.

-While the addition of Feanor’s hammer in the show was cool for lore reasons, that is negated because the most likely reason for why it was in the show, in the first place, was to provide a reason for Sauron to attack Eregion.
-Because, for some reason, he will need to use the hammer to help him forge the One Ring.
+While the addition of Feanor’s hammer in the show was cool for lore reasons, that is negated because the most likely reason for why it was in the show was, most likely, to provide a reason for Sauron to attack Eregion.
+Because, for some reason, he will need to use the hammer to help him forge the One Ring and possibly Celebrimbor himself.
+It’s hard to notice given how dark the scene is.
+But it appears that, just before stabbing the smith with the spear, Sauron ran his finger along the blade and his thumb had blood on it (watch the scene closely).

-Which makes Feanor’s hammer a potential deus ex machina for Celebrimbor being able to craft the greatest and most powerful rings first, only to then struggle with creating the others, is truly baffling.
-And, in turn, allow Sauron to finally craft the One Ring.
-Which is baffling to think about because the writing doesn’t make any sense here.
+Rather than a cool lore prop, Feanor’s hammer is a potential deus ex machina for Celebrimbor that made him able to craft the greatest and most powerful rings first, only to then struggle with creating the others, and makes this story arc truly baffling.
+And, in turn, the hammer will most likely allow Sauron to finally craft the One Ring.
+Which is strange to think about because the writing doesn’t make any sense here.
 Especially for Sauron who was a Maia but, more importantly, an apprentice of Aulë the Smith.
+With the possibility of a resurrected or vampire Celebrimbor?

 It is a rather weird direction that the writers have taken with the forging of the rings for it undermines Tolkien’s Sauron, and his abilities and cunning, for a Sauron who relies on cheap tricks, gimmicks, and tactics.
 This is weird and causes confusion with regards to the skills and competency of Celebrimbor.
 The master smith who had to be reminded about alloys.
 Just like it is weird that the elves in TROP want to craft rings for dwarves and men even though that doesn’t advance their desire to recreate Valinor.
 Or that the Noldor’s pride and desires are swept under the rug as the reason for the rings being created for the show’s manufactured existential elven crisis about the world decaying.
 In turn, Sauron trying to convince the elves that rings should be made and given to the other races doesn’t make any sense or fit the desires and goals of the Gwaith-i-Mírdain or, more broadly, the elves in general.